Ferrari 512: Cars built

 Just in time for the 24h of Daytona, Ferrari in January 1970 presented the required number of 25 512 S, as 17 complete cars and eight assembly kits, to the homologation authorities.
 Of those cars, fitted with the traditional even chassis numbers, ranging from 1002 to 1050, 19 were raced in 1970, five of them being spyders.
-Unlike Porsche, which has built over 50 917s in total, Ferrari could not sell off all surplus cars.
+Unlike Porsche, which built over 50 917s in total, Ferrari could not use up or sell off all cars.

-The only 512 chassis winning major races in 1970 were Nos.
-1026 (Sebring) and 1010 (Kyalami).
+The only 512 chassis winning major races in 1970 were No. 1026 (Sebring) and No. 1010 (Kyalami).

-Of the 25 cars manufactured for the 1970 season, but not raced that year, the No. 1020 was converted at the end of the season as a 512 M and sold to NART, which entered it in competition in 1971.
-The No. 1024 remained unsold in 1970, was transformed into a 512 M and sold one year later to the Scuderia Brescia Corse.
-The No. 1036 was used as test car by the racing division of Ferrari.
-Later it was sold to Solar Productions for Steve McQueen's Le Mans, also known as French Kiss with Death.
-Later the no.1036 was converted to an open-top version and raced at Can-Am in 1974.
+A number of the 25 cars manufactured for the 1970 season were not raced that year.
+Number 1020 was converted to 512 M specifications at the end of the season and sold to NART, which entered it in competition in 1971.
+Number 1024 remained unsold in 1970, was transformed into a 512 M and sold one year later to the Scuderia Brescia Corse.
+Car number 1036 was used as test car by the racing division of Ferrari; later it was sold to Solar Productions for Steve McQueen's Le Mans, also known as French Kiss with Death.
+Lastly, number 1036 was converted to an open-top version and raced in Can-Am in 1974.

-The 1040, sold to Chris Cord and Steve Earle, was entered in 1971 by Penske at Daytona, Sebring, Le Mans and Watkins Glen, setting the pole positions at the American tracks.
-The 1048 was sold as a test car to Scuderia Filipinetti but not raced in 1970.
-The 1050 was sold to Corrado Manfredini (but only as chassis plus body), combined with parts of Nos.
-1022 and 1032, transformed into a 512 M and raced in 1971.
+Car 1040, sold to Chris Cord and Steve Earle, was entered in 1971 by Penske at Daytona, Sebring, Le Mans and Watkins Glen, setting the pole positions at the American tracks.
+Number 1048 was sold as a test car to Scuderia Filipinetti and was not raced in 1970.
+Car number 1050 was sold to Corrado Manfredini (but only as chassis plus body); after it was combined with parts of Nos.
+1022 and 1032, it was transformed into a 512 M and campaigned in 1971.

-Eventually the factory team used nine cars for international endurance racing.
+In total, the factory team used nine cars for international endurance racing.
 The Scuderia Filipinetti (Switzerland, Herbert Müller) and NART raced two cars each. Écurie Francorchamps (Belgian importer of Ferrari), Escuderia Montjuich (Spain), Gelo Racing Team (Germany) and Picchio Rosso raced one car each.
 After the 1022, bought by the last team, was destroyed at the 24 Hours of Daytona, they would use the 1032.

 During the 1970 race season several other Ferraris 512 Ss were destroyed.
 That was the case with the 1012 spyder after its crash at practice for the ADAC 1000km Nürburgring.
-The 1026, having been raced as factory car No. 7 by Derek Bell and Ronnie Peterson at the 1970 Le Mans 24 hours, was destroyed during the Le Mans film, by Derek Bell.
-The 1032 chassis number was subject of controversy in the 1980s, and even Christie's was involved.
+Car number 1026, having been raced as factory car No. 7 by Derek Bell and Ronnie Peterson at the 1970 Le Mans 24 hours, was destroyed at the hands of Derek Bell during the Le Mans film production.
+Chassis number 1032 was subject of controversy in the 1980s, and even Christie's was involved.
 On the reconversion of the 1032 into a 512 M parts were used to rebuild it on the 1050 chassis.

+One chassis and V12 engine was used by Pininfarina for the Ferrari Modulo.